The 9 dumbest reasons why leaders

 of talent and focus on hiring A people with A ideas who produce

-A results vs. Boring people with Boring ideas who produce Boring
+A results vs. Boring people with Boring ideas who produce

-results.
+Boring results.

-Today's successful companies will be those who focus on hiring employees
+Today's successful companies will be those who focus on hiring

-get stuff done.
+the process and get stuff done.

 Barry Wishner's behind

-the scenes interviews of high-powered business leaders, news
+the scenes interviews of high-powered business leaders,

-making entrepreneurs and ground-breaking mavericks provide a cross-industry
+news-making entrepreneurs and ground-breaking mavericks provide

-perspective into how they make things happen.
+a cross-industry perspective into how they make things happen.

 |